Costont/EV-Analysis/README.md

 ## Summary

-  States and counties with more EV charging stations have more EV vehicles registered which can be assumed that there more EV purchases in those states and counties.
+  States and counties with more EV charging stations have more EV vehicles registered.
+It can be assumed that there are more EV purchases in those states and counties.

 ### Overview

   EV charge station infrusture is key for EV cars sells growth and EV charge station profits.